dhairyadwivedi/rock-paper-scissors/README.md

-Classic rock, paper, scissors game using vanilla JS.
+Classic rock, paper, scissors game using vanilla JS.<br>
+To view in browser - <a href="https://dhairyadwivedi.github.io/rock-paper-scissors/">Rock, Paper & Scissors</a>